acgetchell/mundus-atrox/src/journals/twentieth.md

 #### From the journal of Dame Orky

-*Wulrif* dies when he reverts back to his normal form.
+*Wulrif* nearly dies when he reverts back to his normal form.
 I use Lay On Hands to give him 50 HP and bring him back to consciousness.
 Then, we all take a long rest.

 We discovered an island with mushrooms on it.
 It seems steep, maybe the top of a stalagmite.
 I look around to see if we’re safe.
 I notice some strange but small things rustling around in the mushrooms.
-The mushrooms are around 60 ft high.
+The mushrooms are around 60 feet high.

 We hear music and singing in a hauntingly beautiful soprano.
 We see an inverted mushroom cap and a Half-Elven woman holding a lute and playing. *Geral* goes to the shore nearest her craft.